ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 ### Using Multiple Disks

-The simplest approach is to store everything one a single disk.
+The simplest approach is to store everything on a single disk.
 Skip this section if you are fine with that.
 However, you may store metadata that is not used in mining on a cheaper and slower medium, e.g., an HDD disk.

 Mount the fast devices to the `chunk_storage` and `rocksdb` folders: